jamesruan/supervisor/README.md

 # supervisor
-a erlang-like supervisor for go
+An Erlang-like supervisor for go